gered/yawt/README.md

 ## Profiles

-The default `project.clj` includes three Leiningen profiles, `release`, `dev` and `repl`.
+The default `project.clj` includes three Leiningen profiles, `ubejar`, `dev` and `repl`.

-These profiles include a profile-specific configuration `config.edn` file from under `config/` under the matching profile name.
+These profiles include a profile-specific configuration `config.edn` file from under `env-resources/` under the matching profile name.
 See [edn-config](https://github.com/yogthos/edn-config) for more information about how this configuration file can be accessed from code.

 Out of the box, the `repl` configuration will automatically run `(start-server)` when the REPL finishes loading up